cedricporter/url-shorten/README.md

 And you can run execute `./main.py` to run it.

 ## By supervisor
-Or copy `etc/supervisord.conf.sample` as supervisord config file, and run with supervisord.
+Copy `etc/supervisor/163.gs.conf` to your supervisord config folder, and modify it accordingly.
+And run it with supervisord.